SpecSci/DeSci/README.md

    ```bash
    cargo build --release
    ```
+   If `cargo build` fails to connect to crates.io due to network issues, cancel with `Ctrl+C` and retry when a connection is available.

 3. Install and build the frontend from the `spectranet` folder (there is no `frontend` directory in this repo):